-- Hold a relevant PhD/Dphil, together with relevant experience - Possess sufficient specialist knowledge in bioinformatics, specifically relating to bacterial population genomics, to work within established research programmes - Proficiency in Python or other scripting language - Experience using bacterial genome databases - Ability to manage own academic research and associated activities - Previous experience of contributing to publications/presentations - Ability to contribute ideas for new research projects and research income generation - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings
+- Hold a relevant PhD/Dphil, together with relevant experience - Possess sufficient specialist knowledge in computer science or bioinformatics, specifically relating to systems development, to work within established research programmes. - Proficiency in Python or other scripting language. - Ability to manage own academic research and associated activities - Previous experience of contributing to publications/presentations - Ability to contribute ideas for new research projects and research income generation - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings